Warblefly/MultimediaTools-mingw-w64/README.md

 * TERMINFO=C:\Program Files\ffmpeg\share\terminfo
 * VIMRUNTIME=C:\Program Files\ffmpeg\share\vim

+# After Installing

+You will need to run fc-cache.exe as an Administrator, to help fontconfig put a cache of your Windows fonts into a suitable place.
+I'd make the installer do it for you, but I haven't worked out how to do this yet.

+You might also want to play with the defaults for the mpv player, in %APPDATA%\Roaming\mpv (mpv.conf).
+It's a highly configurable player, and you may want to adjust it manually for best performance in your environment.
+An example file is included in this distribution in the share directory for mpv.
+Copy it to where you need it.

 # How To Compile
 0. Compiling is becoming increasingly difficult.
 Source packages are constantly being updated (for which we rejoice, of course), and I am keeping up with these changes quite well.
 However, some changes that might break compilation go un-noticed because I only accomplish a completely clean build about once a month.
 Otherwise, packages such as GCC and QT-5.7 remain old.
 This does not affect the latest and greatest versions of ffmpeg, mpv, vim/gvim, x264, x265 and their associated libraries that are all compiled from development sources.